Michael Heiman/Getty Images

 Previously, Cuomo mandated anyone over age 2 wear a face mask in public if social distancing cannot be maintained.
 The governor also issued an order permitting businesses to deny entry to anyone who is not wearing a mask.
 He increased the fine for not following social distancing guidelines from $500 to $1,000.

-• North Carolina: Gov. Roy Cooper ordered people age 11 or older to wear face coverings in public places where social distancing cannot be maintained.
-The mandate goes into effect at 5 p.m. on June 26.
-He also extended Phase 2 of a safer-at-home plan until July 17.
-Residents are still encouraged to stay in and work from home as much as possible.
+• North Carolina: To control the spread of COVID-19, Gov. Roy Cooper announced restaurants, breweries, wineries and similar establishments will be prohibited from serving alcohol after 11 p.m. as of July 31.
+Previously, Cooper extended phase 2 of a safer-at-home plan to Aug.
+7. Residents are still encouraged to stay in and work from home as much as possible.
 Restaurants and retail stores can operate but must limit the number of customers.
 Checkout lines and other high-traffic areas must mark off 6-foot increments of spacing.
 Hair salons and other personal-care businesses can reopen with restrictions.
-Small gatherings (20 or fewer people for outdoor gatherings and 10 or fewer for indoor gatherings) are permitted if social distancing can be maintained.
+Gatherings of 20 or fewer people outdoors and of 10 or fewer indoors are allowed if social distancing can be maintained.
 Entertainment and fitness venues, including gyms, remain closed.

 • North Dakota: Gov. Doug Burgum signed an order encouraging people to follow the state’s Smart Restart plan.
 It recommends that restaurants, cafés and similar food establishments operate at 75 percent capacity.
 Hair salons and other personal-care businesses should operate with sanitation measures in place.
 Gyms and fitness centers that hold classes should follow social distancing practices.